 This list demonstrates that the important determination in a pre-existing condition workers’ compensation case is what medical treatment was needed to fix the condition following an injury in the workplace.

 At Levine Law, we urge people who have been injured on the job to take immediate action and document everything.
-To discuss your case, call one of our workers’ compensation lawyers today.
+To discuss your case, contact one of our Denver workers’ compensation lawyers today.